marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 # Limitations, issues and future work

 The "gi" pass is far from being perfect, but there should be room for improvement.
-This is a list of the critical aspects of the current state of the algorithm, arranged by cathegory.
+This is a list of critical aspects of the current state of the algorithm, arranged by cathegory.

 # Known issues